Project updates

 Amendment Package 1 can be viewed online at ipswich.qld.gov.au/cityplan

-The public consultation period will run from Thursday 5 February 2026 to Friday 6 March 2026.
+Formal public consultation was undertaken from 5 February to 6 March 2026.
+This included: